 Here are some useful tools and resources to help with your research about ancestors from our area, plus a short history to help place their lives in context.

 To submit a link for inclusion here, please contact our webmaster at the address on our Contact page.
 Include the complete web page URL and a short description of the page, and describe why you wish the link made.
-If the Executive of Kingston Branch decides that the link request is appropriate to our purposes and goals the link will be made active at the next page update scheduled after the decision is made.
+If the Council of Kingston Branch decides that the link request is appropriate to our purposes and goals the link will be made active at the next page update scheduled after the decision is made.

 RESEARCH LINKS AND TOOLS